royalpk/CS552_Operating_Systems/multithreaded-mergesort/README.md

 * Class: CS552 Operating Systems

 ## Overview
 Implementation of multithreaded mergesort using pthread library from the given single threaded version of mergesort.
-The analysis is also done based on number of threads and speedups, comparision of single thread with multiple thread on various elements.
+The analysis is also done to understand efficiency and effectiveness using number of threads and speedups, and  comparision of single thread with multiple thread on various elements respectively.